Freq. Asked Questions

 How is communion administered?

 We share communion every week at Zion.
-At the Saturday service, Holy Communion is administered by intinction.
-The pastor will place the bread on the tongue after it has been dipped in the wine.
+At both services, Holy Communion is administered by intinction.
+The pastor will place the bread in your hand so that you may dip it into the chalice.

 Do you offer grape juice for people who cannot drink wine for health reasons?